 Sexton Is A Total Boss In Luxe Video For ‘Flexton’: ‘I Hope It Inspires Fans To Be Themselves’

-Sexton has performed with Kanye West, Beyonce, and Diddy, and if you’re not already obsessed with the rising Aussie rapper, you will be once you watch her new video for ‘Flexton!’
+Sexton has performed with Kanye West, and if you’re not already obsessed with the rising Aussie rapper, you will be once you watch her new video for ‘Flexton!’

 Above, we’ve got your exclusive first look at Sexton‘s music video for “Flexton,” which features an adorable baby kangaroo.
 If that doesn’t sell you, keep reading for our Q&A with the up-and-coming Australian artist!